 - Telogen – In the telogen phase, also known as the shedding phase, the hair follicle becomes dormant and remains in dormancy for one to four months.
 About 9% of the hairs on your head are in the telogen phase.
 In the telogen phase, the hair fiber detaches from the hair follicle and sheds.

-Under normal circumstances and in young, healthy individuals, a new hair fiber will grow in the same hair follicle to replace the hair that died and fell out, maintaining your overall hair density and volume.
-But, aging, genetics, and may other internal and external factors can disrupt the hair growth cycle, leading to temporary or permanent hair loss.
+Under normal circumstances, and in young, healthy individuals, new hair will grow in the same hair follicle to replace the hair that died and fell out.
+This continuous cycle maintains your overall hair density and volume.
+But aging, genetics, and many other internal and external factors can disrupt the normal hair growth cycle, leading to temporary or permanent hair loss.

 What is Hair Loss?

 Hair loss is sudden or gradual hair thinning from your scalp.
-It can occur suddenly or develop gradually over an individual’s lifetime.
-The degree and severity of hair loss on your head can vary from hair thinning in patches to hair thinning from all over your scalp.
+It can occur suddenly, or develop gradually over your lifetime.
+The degree and severity of hair loss on your head can vary from hair thinning in patches, to hair thinning from all over your scalp.